terrajobst/api-fingerprint/README.md

 as the documentation id, or doc id.
 It's the format the compilers use when emitting the documentation XML files.
 It's documented [here][doc-id].

-For the above example, the doc id would look like this:
+For the above example, the doc id looks like this:

 * `M:System.Collections.Generic.List{Contoso.Models.Customer}(Contoso.Models.Customer)`

 The general format is using namespace-qualified type names (omitting assembly information) which makes them quite verbose.
-This is often no prohibitively expensive when reporting large amounts of APIs.
-In some cases it also complicates the data storage as most system put limits on how long a value can be when generating and index (SQL Server has a 1700 byte limitation).
+This is often prohibitively expensive when reporting large amounts of APIs.
+In some cases it also complicates the data storage as many systems put limits on how large a value can be when generating an index (for example, SQL Server has a 1700 byte limitation).
 Some of the documentation ids generated for .NET platform APIs exceed that.

 ## The solution

-Instead of using the documentation ID directly, we use a hash-derived GUID.
+Instead of using the documentation ID directly, we use a hash-derived GUID (16 bytes).
 That ensures uniformity in size of the fingerprint while still practically being unique.

-This approach has been used for years by the .NET team for various assets, be that the documentation platform or the [API Catalog].
+This approach has been used for many years by the .NET team for various assets, including the documentation platform and the [API Catalog].

 ## Format